About me

 - trauma, loss, grief or bereavement, major life transitions

-- relationship difficulties, endings, and separation
+- relationship difficulties, family issues, affairs, endings, and separation

-- domestic abuse or violence, sexual assault
+- domestic abuse, sexual assault

 - neurodiversity, ADHD, Autism